21 Historical Places in Karnataka

 2. Mysore – City Of Palaces

-Mysore has been one of the most iconic places in the history of Karnataka as it used to be the home for the Wodeyar rulers for seven centuries.
+Mysore has been one of the most iconic places in the history of Karnataka, as it used to be the home for the Wodeyar rulers for seven centuries.
 It is visited by more than 2.5 million tourists every year.
 That’s not all.
 Mysore has myriad attractions for you to explore like Lalitha Mahal, Jagmohan Palace, Brindavan Gardens, and Mysore Zoo.
 You could also go shopping in the city and buy famous souvenirs like Khadi cotton, incense sticks, sandalwood products, etc. Do not forget to try the world-famous Mysore Pak on your visit.

 Places to Visit: Mysore Palace, Lalitha Mahal, Jagmohan Palace, Karanji Lake, Melody World Wax Museum, Railway Museum

-Best time to visit Mysore: July to February
+Best time to visit: July to February

 3. Bijapur – Biggest Domes In India

-Best Time to visit Bijapur: October to February
+Best time to visit: October to February

 4. Shimoga – Ancient Rulers And Dynasties